shiruimin123/DD2360GPU/assignment2/report2.md

 #### 1. Name three applications domains of matrix multiplication.

+1. Deep learning: In the convolution and fully connected layers of the neuron network, matrix multiplication is necessary.
+2. digital signal processing like FFT, DCT, and so on.
+3. SLAM: in the karma filter, matrix multiplication is used to update the state.

 #### 2. How many floating operations are being performed in your matrix multiply kernel?

 #### 3. How many global memory reads are being performed by your kernel?